emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 Ranged\
 1 action\
 You fire a volley at all foes in an area.
 Make one ranged weapon Strike against each enemy within an 8m radius burst centered at a point within the first range increment of a ranged weapon you are wielding.
 You gain a +15 circumstance bonus to this damage and roll the damage only once for all targets.

+At 7th level and 15th level, the Circumstance bonus to damage increases by 8.

 You can use this Flourish once per day.